tatiana-s/java-naming-analysis/README.md

 - in terms of time-outs, divide your data into "chunks", e.g according to date created or file size.
 - generally you have to accept that you probably won't be able to get large amounts of data, and it is better to sample a small subset as an example.

-The approach I decided to go with is searching for code in Java files directly (containing the work "class" since you can't search code without a keyword), sampling according to file sizes (since annoyingly the creation date parameter doesn't seem to work for code search), and sorting according to most recently indexed files, ignoring any timeouts.
+In the end I decided to postpone looking for a better solution and decided to just to go with is searching for code in Java files directly (containing the work "class" since you can't search code without a keyword), sampling according to file sizes (since annoyingly the creation date parameter doesn't seem to work for code search), and sorting according to most recently indexed files, ignoring any timeouts and only getting the 50 results on the first page.

 The name of a class will be defined as the file name in this case (e.g "Test.java" counts as the class name "Test") since analysis of code directly to find instances of e.g "class Test { ... }" would be more complex.

+This of course means that no meaningful insight can be gained using this particular data since a couple of hundred of files is nothing compared to millions.
+Nonetheless this project provides a framework that can be extended to use a better data collection approach in the future.

-## Setup
+### Setup

-TODO

-## Results

-TO DO
+In order for the program to send authenticated requests to the GitHub API, a personal access token has to be placed into the file `src/resources/access_token.txt`.
+Alternatively it can be run using the pre-existing data saved in `saved_data.txt`.